lightbend/kafka-streams-query/README.md

 1. The core library, as described [here](lib/README.md)
 2. A couple of example implementations, as described [here](examples/example-dsl/README.md) and [here](examples/example-proc/README.md)

-Please go through the above links to know more about the library.
+Please go through the above links to learn more about the library.

+> **NOTE:** This functionality may now exist in Kafka Streams itself.
+Check its current capabilities before introducing this library to your projects.